 Outcome Intervention Outputs Contribution towards achieving outcome 1.
-Improved governance & accountability Strengthening Cluster System, Enhance decision making and accountability Executive Council decision matrix implementation progress assessments Executive Council Implementation of Decisions tracked to ensure accountability and measuring of performance against key decisions; thus also improving governance Provincial Executive Makgotla resolutions implementation assessments Strategic Platform and mechanism to provide strategic leadership, monitor progress of key priorities, including the MTSF and PGDS, as well as implementation of key policy pronouncements and resolutions.
-Prudent Financial Management Invoices paid within 30 days Reduce burden on small business and sound financial management practice BBBEE, localisation, 40% targeting women, Procurement awarded to targeted groups Tracking and accounting on SCM spend on vulnerable groups for improved targeting of whilst procurement spend Treasury Guidelines are pending

-Outcome Intervention Outputs Contribution towards achieving outcome youth and people with disabilities COHOD meeting decision reports matrices COHOD meetings are scheduled for at least one per month.
+Improved governance & accountability Strengthening Cluster System, Enhance decision making and accountability Executive Council decision matrix implementation progress assessments Executive Council Implementation of Decisions tracked to ensure accountability and measuring of performance against key decisions; thus also improving governance Prudent Financial Management BBBEE, localisation, 40% targeting women, youth and people with disabilities Invoices paid within 30 days Procurement awarded to targeted groups Reduce burden on small business and sound financial management practice Tracking and accounting on SCM spend on vulnerable groups for improved targeting of whilst procurement spend Treasury Guidelines are pending COHOD meeting decision matrices reports COHOD meetings are scheduled for at least one per month.
 At these meetings HODs and the DG make strategic decisions which guide the implementation of interventions for the Province.
 Decision matrices are produced after each meeting.
 This report will service to advise the DG on the progress being made with each resolution of COHOD.
 2. Improved co-ordination, integration and efficiency in government Functional OSS/DDM institutional arrangements for enhanced municipal performance PCF with local government PCF meetings are a platform for provincial and local government to engage.
 Strategic decisions are taken that require implementation as well progress on local government related issues.
 It is also a vehicle for supporting DDM implementation and monitoring Strengthening OSS/DDM Institutional arrangements Service Delivery Integration Districts with households profiled Household profiling takes into account each household per ward and includes all the required information on that household in order to determine its status.
 The profiling will be conducted utilising an electronic tool / application that has been developed and forms part of the Innovation and Information Hub.
 Household profiling will be targeted to vulnerable wards (if these are known) and at a minimum, an average of at least 10 households per month per ward per district municipality will be profiled and the metro (targeting the most vulnerable wards first) will be completed.
-The first phase of this project will be undertaken in the following districts i.e. Ethekweni, Ilembe, Umgungundlovu, Harry Gwala and Ugu.
-The second phase is targeted for 2025/2026 and will cover the remaining district municipal areas.
-A count of households profiled through a report drawn from the household profiling system on the Innovation and Information Hub with a minimum averaging at least 10 households profiled per month per ward.
+The first phase of this project will be undertaken as a pilot and the targeted district will be based on a random selection to test and refine systems and processes.
+The remaining districts will be covered over the MTEF period based on state of readiness and guided by directives received to ensure all districts and the Metro are covered over the MTEF and/or 5 year planning cycle, A count of households profiled through a report drawn from the household profiling system on the Innovation and Information Hub with a minimum averaging at least 10 households profiled per month per ward.
 This extract to accompany a consolidated quarterly report submitted to the Chief Director: IGR and DG Support within a month of end of the quarter.
 Content of the report to include progress made on profiling of household in each specific district, challenges, achievements and recommendations.
-Reports on Inkululeko Development Projects Inkululeko Development is an approach designed to move into a predetermined area as one Government, plan and deliver with the full involvement of the local stakeholders, capacitate them to take over and continue the process when government has delivered and has to move on.
-This enables the District Development Model "One Plan and One Budget".
-Reports on the progress of Inkululeko Projects is compiled as part of the co-ordination role of the OTP.
 3. Inclusive stakeholder engagement & improved partnerships Improved international stakeholder engagements International Relations Strategy implementation progress assessments The International Relations Strategy (including matters related to Overseas Donor Assistance) has been developed to serve as a blueprint in conducting Provincial International Relations.
 The strategy contains several key outcomes which require implementation of key activities.
 This report provides progress that is being made in terms of the implementation of the strategy.